 - Chopped fresh cilantro or sliced green onions

-- Crushed tortilla chips or oyster crackers
+- Crushed tortilla chips or oyster crackers or corn chips

 - Hot sauce, a drizzle of sriracha or pickled jalapeños for a bit of spicy heat 🌶

-(By the way, this is also a great recipe to take to new moms - it's an easy, all-in-one, nourishing dinner that you can eat with one hand and feel good about.)
+By the way, this is also a great recipe to take to new moms - it's an easy, all-in-one, nourishing dinner that you can eat with one hand and feel good about.

-So here's to breathing new life into an old, beloved recipe.
+Here's to breathing new life into an old, beloved recipe.
 I hope your family enjoys it as much as mine does!

 - 1 tablespoon canola oil